What Is a Virtual Receptionist?

 Test the caller experience

 Ring your own number from a friend's phone.
 Time it.
 Grade the greeting.
-Check the message you receive.
+Check the notification you receive.

 4